rot4ry/c-programs/README.md

 ### parallel-computing-n-process-management
 Some examples of managing processes, threads, inter-process-comunication and parallel computing.
-Destined and tested mainly on Ubuntu 20.04 - some changes might have been made.
+Destined mainly for Unix systems.

+### graphs-tasks
+Programs solving some of graph theory tasks.